aau-itcom-17/Soundalicious/README.md

 It is a social game that capitalises on the apparent trend of pop-culture on the internet.
 We have done this by making a quiz, where the object is to hear a sound and then guess where this sound comes from.
 Whether it is a celebrity, from a movie or a song.
 There is an option to upload your own questions with sounds, which makes Souncalicious also a sound based questions quiz platform.

 It is based on Java FX with Apache Commons IO 2.6.
-Before running program you need to install it.
+Before running program you need to install the plugin.
 It is included in the main folder "commons-io-2.6-bin.tar.gz", also can be downloaded from https://commons.apache.org/proper/commons-io/index.html .

 ### How to add plugin with IntelliJ?
 1. Extract the file "commons-io-2.6-bin.tar.gz" from the archive in the main folder